denten/denten.github.io/_includes/CV/06-talks.md

 - "Computational Approaches to Characterizing Fictional Space."
 Lecture by invitation at the Theory and Media Studies Colloquium, Yale University on October 13, 2017.
+- "Sustainable Authorship in Plain Text" and "Plain Text: The Poetics of Computation."
+A workshop and lecture by invitation at the Digital Humanities Forum, Kansas University, on September 29, 2017.
 - "Modeling Space: Quantitative Parsimony in Computational Literary Analysis."
   Lecture by invitation at the Analysing Text conference hosted by the Alan Turing Institute, London on September 22, 2017.
 - "Version Control for Textual Criticism."
 Lecture and workshop by invitation at the *What is a Book in the 21st Century?* seminar, Columbia University on January 20, 2017.
 - "Technologies of Dissent: Shadow Libraries."
 Lecture by invitation at the The Black Sea Networks Initiative, Columbia University on January 20, 2017.
 - "The Sociology of Book Piracy."
 Lecture by invitation at the Digital Humanities Symposium, Yale University Library on November 12, 2016.
 - "Experimental Methods in the Humanities."
 Lecture by invitation at the